Step By Step Guide On Options Trading in India 2025: Indicators, Strategies

 For trading in options, you need to have at least Rs.
 1.5 Lakhs to Rs.
 2 Lakhs in your account.
 Use the Add Funds/ Withdraw option if you have insufficient funds for options trading.

-When you click the “Add Funds” option then you will get a pop-up window where you need to add the amount, select the segment (common segment for equity/ derivatives and currency).
+When you click the “Add Funds” option then you will get a pop-up window where you need to add the amount and select the segment (common segment for equity/ derivatives and currency).

 Check the prefilled bank account details and select the payment mode (UPI or net banking).
-You will be directed to the bank/ payment portal where you can complete the online fund’s transfer process.
+You will be directed to the bank/ payment portal where you can complete the online fund transfer process.

 Add Margin into trading account